KordingLab/KordingLab.github.io/_people/luca_lonini.md

 ### News

-Our new paper **"Voodoo Machine Learning for Clinical Predictions"** is on BioRxiv
+Our new paper **"Voodoo Machine Learning for Clinical Predictions"** is on BioRxiv [PDF](http://biorxiv.org/content/biorxiv/early/2016/06/19/059774.full.pdf), [altmetric score](https://biorxiv.altmetric.com/details/8885167)

 Our new paper **"Activity Recognition in Patients with Lower Limb Impairments: Do we need training data from each patient?"** has been accepted at [EMBC 2016](http://embc.embs.org/2016/)!
 This year's topic is _"Empowering Individual Healthcare Decisions through Technology"_<br>